 - You can resize the two apps by tapping on the bar that separates them on the screen and dragging it to the left or right.
 Note that the join may automatically move if the release position prevents one from displaying its contents.

-Split screening is a powerful function that allows you to work on multiple screens simultaneously, enabling true multitasking and improving your productivity.
+Split screening is a powerful function that allows you to work on multiple screens simultaneously, enabling true multitasking and improving productivity.
 Most devices support split screening; the main constraint is applications that cannot work in a split-screen mode because they require a full-screen display.
 You typically find this problem with games and media streaming.

-Most business applications support split screening, recognising its value for maintaining work efficiency when users only have one screen available.
+Most business applications support split screening, recognizing its value for maintaining work efficiency when users only have one screen available.
 This rise in mobile and flexible working arrangements has shown how valuable split screening can be when multiple monitors are unavailable.